znatty22/d3b-ingest-packages/README.md

 ## Develop

-In this section, we're going to make a small change to an existing ingest package that is in the repo for demonstration and tutorial purposes.
+In this section, you're going to make a small change to an existing ingest package that is in the repo for demonstration and tutorial purposes.

 ### Make a Change